azoth-lang/azoth.language.design/type-variables.md

 continue to be a generic parameter.
 Or the node type is a true node type in which case it should probably be parameterized on the value type.
 The other good example I am aware of was for units of measure.
 But I cannot remember the exact scenario.
-It was something like making an interface for fractional quantities that had an associated type for the result to rounding to a countable (e.g.
+It was something like making an interface for fractional quantities that had an associated type for the result of rounding to a countable (e.g.
 `FractionalEvents` always rounds to `Events`).
 I think something similar happened when trying to support euclidean norm in a generic way.
 There was no general way to express that `Length` * `Length` gave `Area` and the square root of area was `Length`.